Saving Early and Increasing Contributions

 To keep yourself on pace like Increasing Irene and Saver Steve, use milestone events like these as reminders to increase your retirement contribution percentage:

-3. Create an annual reminder on your calendar, computer or phone to prompt you to review your balance and increase contributions each year.
+• Create an annual reminder on your calendar, computer or phone to prompt you to review your balance and increase contributions yearly.

-The earlier in your career you start saving for retirement, the more compounding can benefit you.
-In the above example, it's important to note that each character started saving something as soon as he or she could — although we should all work toward the saving habits of Saver Steve.
+The earlier in your career you start saving for retirement, the more compounding may benefit you.
+In the above example, it’s important to note that each character started saving something as soon as he or she could — although we should all work toward Saver Steve’s saving habits.

-If you wait 10 years down the road at 35 to begin saving, it brings a higher cost of waiting.
-But don't despair if you're near retirement — starting late is better than not saving at all.
+If you wait 10 years to begin saving at 35, the cost of waiting could be higher.
+But don’t despair — starting late is better than not saving at all.

 Saving early provides more than a moment of satisfaction; it can provide essential day-to-day income for the 20 or more years most of us will live after our days of paid service end.